 In the workshop they develop skills in the safe use of hand tools and power tools to produce their product.
-Students learn about the proprieties, characteristics and classification of timber in both practical and theory lessons.
-They study aspects of forest management, and the impact of controlled logging has on the environment.
+Students learn about the proprieties, characteristics and classification of mixed materials in both practical and theory lessons.

-Students studying Year 10 Design Technology will be expected to complete the following assessment tasks:
+Students studying Year 10 Product Design & Technologies will be expected to complete the following assessment tasks: